dayyanfahad2010/Login-Signup-System-with-To-Do-List-/README.md

 Previous tasks appear automatically on reload

-Add, delete, and mark tasks as complete
+Add, delete,edit and mark tasks as complete

+Logout Functionality

+Logs out the current user and redirects to login page

 🧠 Tech Stack